 Living Heritage Trades Academy (LHTA)

-We are also seeking contractors to host apprentices working on certification.
-If you are a contractor working on older buildings and interested in hosting an apprentice, please email Kathy Rodriguez.
+If you’re a contractor or employer working on older buildings and interested in hosting an apprentice, contact Kathy Rodriguez to learn how to get started.

 Certified apprentices have received in experience in traditional trade skills, such as wood window restoration, traditional carpentry, architectural carpentry.
-The following LHTA Level III Certified Apprentices have received over 400 hours of hands-on experience and training.
-After completing a one-week class and receiving OSHA Certification, these individuals completed a 10-week apprenticeship working alongside local artisans and craftsmen/women.
+The following LHTA Level III Certified Apprentices have received over 300 hours of hands-on experience and on-the-job training.
+After completing a one-week class and receiving OSHA Certification, these individuals completed a 8-week apprenticeship working alongside local artisans and craftsmen/women.

 Before consider employing a certified apprentice, please review our Contractor Disclaimer and Information Page.
 To flag an inactive apprentice or to report an issue, please email us.